warwickallen/algorithmic-pattern-generator/README.md

 ### Three Simulations

 1. **Conway's Game of Life** - A cellular automaton where cells live or die based on their neighbours
-2. **Termite Algorithm** - Termites that pick up and drop wood chips, creating fascinating patterns
+2. **Termite Algorithm** - Termites that pick up and drop wood chips (active cells), creating fascinating patterns
-3. **Langton's Ant** - A simple ant following basic rules that creates complex highways.
-New ants can be added randomly (button) or under the mouse pointer (keyboard) for precise placement.
+3. **Langton's Ant** - Ants now move with smooth Bézier-interpolated paths across each cell, visually matching termites.
+Add ants under the pointer with the keyboard.

 ### Key Features

 - **Simulation Selector** - Switch between the three algorithms seamlessly
 - **Immersive Mode** - Hide controls for a full-screen experience
 - **Internationalisation** - Support for UK English and US English (easily extensible)
-- **Interactive Controls** - Click to toggle cells in Conway's Game of Life, add ants randomly or under mouse pointer in Langton's Ant
+- **Interactive Controls** - Click to toggle cells in Conway's Game of Life; add ants under the pointer (Langton) and adjust actor counts via sliders
 - **Real-time Statistics** - Generation count, cell count, and FPS display
-- **Keyboard Shortcuts** - Space to start/pause, Ctrl+R to reset, Ctrl+C to clear, Ctrl+I for immersive mode
+- **Keyboard Shortcuts** - Space to start/pause, Ctrl+R to reset, Ctrl+C to clear, Ctrl+I for immersive mode, 'A' to add an actor under the pointer (where supported)
 - **Dynamic Colour Scheme** - Time-based four-corner hue rotation with smooth interpolation
 - **Performance Optimised** - Hardware acceleration, debounced inputs, and efficient rendering
 - **Responsive Design** - Works on desktop, tablet, and mobile devices